przybandrzej/Songbook_Manager-API/README.md

-# Songbook_Service
+# Songbook Manager
-A Spring web application connected to a PostgreSQL database and deployed to Heroku.

-It is an app that lets the users manage songs in a songbook (add, remove, update and read, create playlists), manage accounts and singing events.
+It is a server side application (REST API) that lets the users manage songs in a songbook, manage accounts, playlists, own small songbooks and singing events.

-For example my Android app named "Songbook" is connected to the API.
-It will display the songs on mobile devices and implement even more fetures that this web app (eg. connect with other Android devices near you and display the same song).
+### The idea

+The idea for this application came to me when I joined the [**Sekcja Turystyki Kwalifikowanej**](http://stk.ue.poznan.pl/) (a group of tourists, especially mountains' enthusiasts, at my university in Poznań, Poland) and saw the PDF file where all the songs were stored.
+It was huge, around 900 pages.
+It was inconvenient to use.
+I decided to create a web application where it will be easier to update and explore the songbook and everyone can have their own library of songs, playlists and share it.

+***So it is a real-life problem solution.***

+### Web clients

+There will be two web clients of this application in the near future.
+One created with **Angular** by me.
+And one created by my friend (a Frontend dev) with **React**.

+### Mobile client

+After this application I will create an Android app that will be connected to this server and allow to explore it from Android devices and provide more features like `group singing` where everyone connects to one person and they can display the same page on all phones.

 ## Features
 * REST API